thebeebs/Content/How your website can take advantage of new features in Microsoft Edge.md

----
-title: 'How your website can take advantage of new features in Microsoft Edge'
-authors:
-- thebeebs
-intro: 'There are hundreds of new standards, specifications and features that are now in Microsoft Edge.
-Here are 5 that I'm currently exploring.'
-type:
-- opinion
-category:
-- web
-- browsers
----

 There are hundreds of new standards, specifications and features that are now in Microsoft Edge.
 Here are 5 that I'm currently exploring.

 #Web Audio API